 Ignite Clients

 Ignite 3 clients connect to the cluster via a standard socket connection.
-Unlike Ignite 2.x, there is no separate Thin and Thick clients in Ignite 3.
+Unlike in Ignite 2.x, there are no separate Thin and Thick clients in Ignite 3.
 All clients are 'thin'.

 Clients do not become a part of the cluster topology, never hold any data, and are not used as a destination for compute calculations.